 Aivar Hiio, Estonia

 Project Manager, Innovation and Collaboration Centre, Education and Youth Authority

 Our main task is implementation of education and youth policy.
 At the Innovation and Collaboration Centre we work to bring new ideas in learning and teaching to life.
 We aim to provide all levels of education opportunities for growth regarding new methodologies, technology, learning spaces etc.

 Innovative learning scenarios (in Estonian).

-As an Ambassador I lead a team of 22 FCL teachers who meet online and support each other.
-We reflect both on learning situations and spaces and locally support FCL initiatives such as future classroom scenarios workshops or creations of Future Classroom Labs.
-We spread the FCL methodology and processes rather than the outcomes to help change mindsets in the french educational landscape.
+As an ambassador, I coordinate a team of several education stakeholders (teacher-advisers, etc...) who meet online and in person in order to exchange on innovative practices.
+We reflect on situations, postures and spaces related to learning.
+We support locally and nationally FCL initiatives such as scenario workshops for future classes or Future Classroom Labs creations.
+We disseminate FCL methodology and processes rather than outcomes to help change mindsets in the French educational landscape.